Zimbabwe default flag

 Grounds for Denial

 The legal grounds for denying registration are vague and subject to abuse.
-The PVOB may deny registration if the organization appears unable to abide by the objectives stated in its application or if the constitution and management of the organization fail to comply with the PVO Act (emphasis added).
+The Registrar may deny registration if the organization appears not to be operating to further its registered objectives or if the constitution or management of the organization fail to comply with the PVO Act (emphasis added).
+Where the Registrar of PVOs rejects a PVO’s application to register, the PVO may, within 14 days of receiving notice of the rejection, appeal to the Minister of Public Service, Labour, and Social Welfare.

 Foreign Organizations